 Things to consider prior to rolling your assets into an IRA:

-- IRA accounts are not eligible for loans.
+- Traditional, Roth, and SEP IRAs are not eligible for loans.
 If your old or current employer plan allows you to take a loan from your account, you should consider if you anticipate taking a loan.

 - Employer sponsored retirement plans offer protection from creditors at the federal and state levels, while state law creditor protection of IRA accounts vary.